 - Discussion Paper: Summary (PDF 529KB)

-A draft revised Animal Keepers Species List is also issued for consultation.
-It sets out the species that are proposed to be regulated by code of practice and the species for which a keeper's licence will continue to be required.
+The Animal Keepers Species List sets out species proposed to be regulated by codes of practice and species for which a keeper's licence will be required.

 Read more about the wildlife licensing reforms.

 For further information about the discussion paper and related documents please contact the Wildlife Biodiversity Reforms team by email firstname.lastname@example.org